pactus-project/pactus.org/website/_i18n/zh/user-guides/run-pactus-metrics/index.md

 ## Import Pactus Metrics to Grafana Dashboard

-As Pactus uses `libp2p` for its peer-to-peer network, we should import `libp2p` metrics that you can find [here](https://github.com/libp2p/go-libp2p/tree/master/dashboards). download one of the metrics config and then Import it into `Grafana Dashboard`.
+As Pactus uses `libp2p` for its peer-to-peer network, we should import `libp2p` metrics that you can find [here](https://github.com/libp2p/go-libp2p/tree/master/dashboards).
+Download one of the metrics config and then Import it into `Grafana Dashboard`.

 Congratulations!
 You did it.
 Now, you can perform the same operations for other configurations.